-Kandi Burruss’ Ex, Block, Reacts To Kenya Moore’s Porsha Williams ‘Golden Shower’ Claim
+Kandi Burruss’ Ex Block Reacts To Kenya Moore’s Porsha Williams ‘Golden Shower’ Claim

 Was Porsha Williams actually the recipient of “golden showers” from Kandi Burruss’ ex, Russell “Block” Spencer?
-That’s what viewers saw Kenya Moore speculate on the latest The Real Housewives of Atlanta episode that aired on Sunday night.
+That’s what viewers saw Kenya Moore speculate about on the latest Real Housewives of Atlanta episode that aired on Sunday night.
 As the episode aired, Block reacted to Kenya’s claim with an Instagram post.

 Block posted a photo of himself looking at his phone.
 Perhaps it was a shot of him watching the scene in which Kenya guesses to Kandi and Cynthia Bailey that Block once peed on Porsha while they were intimate?
 With his caption, Block made it clear that he was talking about Kenya’s claim by repeating a portion of Kandi’s immediate response to Kenya’s claim.
 Block included Kandi’s Instagram handle in his caption to make sure that she saw it.